 Patients who take SSRIs may experience side effects such as violent behavior, mania or aggression, which can all lead to suicide.

 What begins as withdrawing from friends and activities and a loss of interest in work can escalate to harming oneself.
-In clinical trials and public use, there have been cases where antidepressant users have thought about, attempted or committed suicide.
+In clinical trials and public use, there have been cases where antidepressant users have thought about, attempted or actually committed suicide.

 Antidepressants have also been linked to akathisia, which is extreme restlessness and an inability to sit still.
 The discomfort can be so great that suicide becomes a welcome alternative to feeling this type of agitation.

-At least one antidepressant can have a stimulant effect similar to amphetamines, which can lead to suicide.
-A Food and Drug Administration (FDA) official responsible for evaluating adverse drug effects during the approval process of Prozac repeatedly warned that the drug could have this effect.
+At least one antidepressant, Prozac, can have a stimulant effect similar to amphetamines, which can lead to suicide.
+An FDA official responsible for evaluating adverse drug effects during the approval process of Prozac repeatedly warned that the drug could have this effect.
 It is worth noting that Symbyax is chemically similar to Prozac.
 Symbyax combines the active ingredient in Prozac with that of the antipsychotic Zyprexa.

 - Frequent emotional changes